Food Stamps Shakeup Couldn't Be Timed Worse, AGs Warn

 “It is vital to our national response to this crisis that people who are supposed to stay home be able to have food on the table at home,” they wrote.
 “Those who are working from home, or are staying home and unable to look for work, or are staying home from school or daycare, still need to eat.”

-According to the letter, the Department of Agriculture’s own projections estimate the rule end food stamps under the Supplemental Nutrition Assistance Program for some 1.7 million households containing 3.1 million people by the end of the fiscal year.
+According to the letter, the Department of Agriculture’s own projections estimate the rule would make some 1.7 million households containing 3.1 million people ineligible for food stamps under the Supplemental Nutrition Assistance Program by the end of the fiscal year.

 “Moreover, Congress recently passed emergency legislation appropriating billions of dollars of additional funds for SNAP to respond to the Covid-19 crisis, and also waiving benefit time limits during this public health emergency that would have otherwise caused approximately 700,000 individuals to lose vital food assistance,” the letter states.
 “This proposed rule threatens more than four times that number of people with hunger, including hundreds of thousands of children.”